SquireOfSoftware/JSPets/README.md

 I would say that it heals all of them, it is sort of crappy to send someone out and it is only like 1 hp.

 So I would need to figure out how to "heal" all pets in one efficient go.

+== 1/4/2017 ==

+April FOOLS!

+Anyways, so like I have adjusted and optimised the devolving animation and added in a "champion" cooldown and an "utimate" cooldown so that they can be used in battle.

+The evolutions are taking a different direction in that you no longer attack immediately after evolving, you actually instead get redirected to the battle menu to make more decisions.

+Something that I was thinking of introducing was a stat page to see what the stats were...but that wasn't really in the original game, you sort of needed to track how much damage was being done in your head.

+Next step is to look at implementing the actual buff cooldowns.
+I suspect I need to create some sort of alphabet to display "LIFE", "ATK" and "SPD" boosts on the page.

+If this is the case, then maybe I could optimise this further by introducing one black bar with text or something.

 == 28/3/2017 ==